-Table 4 below presents a 2005 snapshot of the revenue levels and main revenue sources of the city and rayon budgets as well as of the fourteen village council budgets.
+Table 5 below presents a 2005 snapshot of the revenue levels and main revenue sources of the city and rayon budgets as well as of the fourteen village council budgets.
 This table reveals several interesting features of local budgets in Antratseet.
 Thanks in large part to the system of equalization transfers the disparities in per capita general fund revenues between the two cities and also between them and the rayon are relatively insignificant.
 Per capita revenue disparities are much greater across the array of village budgets.
-The village with the highest level of per capita revenue enjoys a more than four-fold advantage over the village at the bottom.
-Three factors seem to lie behind these observed disparities.
-First, villages vary in the number of population clusters they serve and those with a greater number have higher expenditure needs.
-The village of Malamikolayvck, for example, has a single population cluster whereas the village of Bobrekova has four.
-Secondly, per capita revenues tend to be relatively high in those villages where land tax collections, which are not subject to equalization, exceed revenues from the personal income tax.
+The village with the highest level of per capita revenue enjoys a more than four-fold advantage over the villages vary in the number of population clusters they serve and those with a greater number have higher expenditure needs.
+The village of Malamikolayvck, for example, has a single population cluster whereas the villages where land tax collections, which are not subject to equalization, exceed revenues from the personal income tax.
 Finally, size matters.
 The higher per capita revenues in smaller villages reflect the presence of diseconomies of scale in some expenditure functions, particularly administration.